US Rep. Hice fights subpoena in Georgia election probe

 Earlier this month, Willis began a process to subpoena out-of-state witnesses to testify.
 That included some close Trump advisers and allies, including U.S. Sen. Lindsey Graham of South Carolina and former New York Mayor Rudy Giuliani, who also served as Trump’s lawyer.

-Graham has a hearing scheduled in federal court in South Carolina later this week to try to fight Willis’ attempt to get him to testify.
+Graham has filed a motion to quash in federal court in South Carolina to try to fight Willis’ attempt to get him to testify.

 Willis, a Democrat, has indicted that she’s interested in the actions of the group of 16 Georgia Republicans who, acting as an alternate slate of electors, signed a certificate falsely stating that Trump had won the state when it was actually Biden who got the most votes.